tiago-deas/tiago-deas/README.md

 </a></section>

-<h5 lign="center">Find a little bit more about my academic and professional journey below 👇</h5>
+<h4 align="center">Find a little bit more about my academic and professional journey below 👇</h4>

 <p align="center">In December 2013, I graduated in <b>Petroleum Engineering</b> from the University Centre of Barra Mansa and started working the following year as a <b>GIS assistant</b> at the Brazilian Institute of Geography and Statistics (IBGE).
 I stayed there for 3 years, during which time I obtained my second degree in <font color='green'><b>Health and Safety Engineering</b></font> at the Pontifical Catholic University of Minas Gerais.
 In Brazil, a postgraduate degree in Health and Safety Engineering is equivalent to a Bachelor's degree, due to a specificity in the H&S field in the country.<p>